Learn the second most spoken language in the world – Learn Hindi

 Day 18 – Jaipur - Fatehpur Sikri - Agra (about 260 km)

-Today we leave Rajasthan, the biggest state in India and drive through a series of fields, small towns and villages in direction of Agra.
+Today we leave Rajasthan, the biggest state in India, and drive through a series of fields, small towns, and villages in the direction of Agra.
 Enroute we make a stop and visit Fatehpur Sikri, which was once an imperial capital frozen in time, constructed by Akbar the Great in the 16th century.
-This wonderful city constructed by red sand stones was abandoned as abruptly as it had been built.
+This wonderful city constructed of red sand stones was abandoned as abruptly as it had been built.
 It has been generally stated that it was due to failing in the water supply.
 Late evening arrival in Agra.
 Rest of the day at leisure.

 Day 19 – Agra (Sightseeing)